StatelessStudio/api-machine/README.md

 ## Validation & Sanitization

 ts-rest supports request validation and sanitization using [valsan](https://www.npmjs.com/package/valsan).
-You can declare static ObjectSanitizer members on your endpoint classes for `body`, `query`, `params`, or `headers`:
+You can declare ObjectSanitizer members on your endpoint classes for `body`, `query`, `params`, or `headers`:

 ```typescript
 import { ObjectSanitizer, EmailValidator } from 'valsan';